edwardtomanek/astro-batch/README.md

 Making vectorised versions of the common conversions is not difficult but I ended up redoing it every time I start a new project, so decided to make a more rigorous implementation that I can turn to whenever I need it in the future.
 There's nothing scientifically original here, it's just a basic tool so I thought I might as well release it to the public in case it saves someone else time.

-I'm likely to keep updating this when I have the time.
+I'll keep updating this when I have the time so more functionality will come soon.

 ## Limitations
 Currently only designed to work with elliptical prograde orbits.